image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+* optimized query of missing-sources check
+* only check for missing sources when an image was uploaded or once every 24 hours

 = 1.9.2 =

 * prevent infinite loop for posts with automatic image source lists where images are not index yet